MAGBOY/legal/terms.md

 ### What should I do if I find a security vulnerability in The Changelog?

-If you have discovered a security concern, please email us at support@changelog.com.
-We’ll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
+If you have discovered a security concern, please email us immediately at support@changelog.com.
+We'll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
 We consider correspondence sent to support@changelog.com our highest priority, and work to address any issues that arise as quickly as possible.

-Please act in good faith towards our users’ privacy and data during your disclosure.
-We won’t take legal action against you or administrative action against your account if you act accordingly: White hat researchers are always appreciated.
+Please act in good faith towards our users' privacy and data during your disclosure.
+We won't take legal action against you or administrative action against your account if you act accordingly: White hat researchers are always appreciated.

 ## Intellectual Property Rights